GeoEval/GeoEval/README.md

 # DataSet Download

 Our Open Dataset can be found at [GeoEval](https://pan.baidu.com/share/init?surl=xqnBka5KYJwIAVd8LYVpUA&pwd=1234).
+Please fill in the diagram "./GeoEval Dataset Application" Form for Academic  and send a email to get password.
+You can refer to [Dataset maintainer](https://nlpr.ia.ac.cn/pal/Data&Codes.html) and [Dataset Website](https://eternal8080.github.io/GeoEval.github.io/) for more infomation.

 ## About GeoEval
 The GeoEval benchmark is specifically designed for assessing the ability of models in resolving geometric math problems.
 This benchmark features five characteristics: Comprehensive Variety, Varied Problems, Dual Inputs, Diverse Challenges, and Complexity Ratings.